opentox/opentox.github.com/_posts/2012-08-02-converting-ova-images-to-kvm.md

 ## Extract the OVA Archive
 OVA files are TAR archives with the OVF directory inside. <br />
-In this case the OVA-file was created with Virtualbox.
 To extract the archive do

     tar -xvf Virtual_Appliance_Debian.ova
     =>